Jamal Lowe: Barnet

 Lowe first featured for the Bees' senior team in February 2011 in the Herts Senior Cup against Hadley.
 In the 2011–12 season, Lowe scored 19 goals for Barnet's under-18 team.
 He made his league debut on 25 August 2012, in a 3–1 loss against York City at Underhill, coming on as a late substitute for Curtis Weston.
 After making a second substitute appearance against Gillingham, he was given his first start by manager Mark Robson on 15 September in a 3–0 loss against Bradford City.

 Lowe signed a professional contract with the Bees in October 2012.
 He made his FA Cup debut on 3 November, coming on as a substitute in the second half of a 2–0 defeat against Oxford United in the first round.
 In December 2012, he was loaned out to Hayes & Yeading United.
 He joined Boreham Wood on 15 February 2013.

 On 15 August 2013, Lowe joined Hitchin Town on loan.
 His fourth loan spell away from the club began when he joined St Albans City on 22 November.
 Then, his fifth loan spell came when he joined Farnborough on 28 February 2014.
 Lowe was transfer-listed at the end of the 2013–14 season.
 Manager Martin Allen said: "He is a good lad who has worked hard and done well in both the games he has played but I need to bring in another striker and this will push Jamal further down the line".

 In 2014–15, Lowe made two substitute appearances for the Bees before joining Hemel Hempstead Town on a three-month loan.
 On 16 January 2015, he left Barnet permanently to join St Albans City.
 At the end of the season he rejoined Hemel Hempstead Town.
 After 11 league games he then joined Hampton & Richmond Borough.

 Portsmouth

 On 28 October 2016, Portsmouth agreed terms to sign Lowe for an undisclosed fee on an 18-month contract.

-Jamal Lowe helped Portsmouth to win the 16/17 League 2 title, scoring a goal in the final match that saw them champions of the league and automatic promotion to league one where he stayed and became a permanent player in the squad.He was also in the squad that won the check a trade trophy in 2019.
+Jamal Lowe helped Portsmouth to win the 16/17 League Two title, scoring a goal in the final match that saw them champions of the league and automatic promotion to League One where he stayed and became a permanent player in the squad.
+He was also in the squad that won the EFL Trophy in 2019.

 In January 2018 Lowe signed a new contract keeping him at Fratton Park until 2021.